ezra-bible-app/node-sword-interface/README.md

 ### Linux

-This installation instructions are working with Debian/Ubuntu based Linux distributions.
+These installation instructions are working on Debian/Ubuntu based Linux distributions.
 Before installing node-sword-interface you need to make sure that the following dependencies are installed:

 - C++ compiler toolchain